 The Revd Dr Sean Doherty (Universities & TEIs): I am in two minds about this amendment and I have a lot of sympathy with Jayne Ozanne's arguments about it.
 I have been fully involved with the Church of England's Living in Love and Faith process since it began.
-As an Anglican ethicist I was part of the Theology and Ethics Working Group, but also as one of the minority of LGBT+ people who believe that the current teaching of the Church is true and good for us, and should not change.
+As an Anglican ethicist, I was part of the Theology and Ethics Working Group, but also as one of the minority of LGBT+ people who believe that the current teaching of the Church is true and good for us, and should not change.

 I appreciate the irony, therefore, of the proposals we have before us.
 On the one hand, not giving the majority of LGBT people what they want, whilst apologising, and taking away from the minority of LGBT people, such as myself, what we believe is so important and safe for us and helps us flourish in the Church, whilst apologising to us.
-So, it is like punching everyone in the face whilst saying sorry at the same time.
+So it is like punching everyone in the face whilst saying sorry at the same time.

-Nevertheless, I think the apology is sincere and well-meant and there is a process of learning here that is a journey that the House of Bishops and all of us are all on and I think if the headline is 'Church of England refuses to apologise to LGBT+ people', that would be just so much worse.
+Nevertheless, I think the apology is sincere and well-meant, and there is a process of learning here that is a journey that the House of Bishops and all of us are all on, and I think if the headline is "Church of England refuses to apologise to LGBT+ people", that would be just so much worse.

 I do have a couple of suggestions as to how we might move forward in this.
 There is studied equivocation and deliberate ambiguity in the proposals that are before us which emerges from the fact that the Bishops, as they acknowledge in their paper, do not agree.
 And therefore, as an ethicist, that is why, it is very clear to me, there is no theological or rationale given for the proposals that we have.
-The Bishops say, "We cannot agree about the substantive issues but this is what we can agree on, this practical way forward".
-When we just say 'do this' without giving a rationale for it, that is not an exercise of authority it is an exercise of power.
+The Bishops say, "We cannot agree about the substantive issues, but this is what we can agree on, this practical way forward".
+When we just say "do this" without giving a rationale for it, that is not an exercise of authority, it is an exercise of power.

-There will be other amendments that I will be supporting that I think try and draw the fangs out of this, particularly the Prolocutor's later on which I think will help us with that.
-So, I do want to keep the apology in but that does not mean, by any means, as an LGBT person that I think the motion, if it is not amended, will be unproblematic, so I hope we will take the later amendment seriously on that basis.
+There will be other amendments, that I will be supporting, that I think try and draw the fangs out of this, particularly the Prolocutor's later on, which I think will help us with that.
+So I do want to keep the apology in, but that does not mean, by any means, as an LGBT person, that I think the motion, if it is not amended, will be unproblematic, so helpful speeches, I propose a motion for closure on this item.

+I hope we will take the later amendment seriously on that basis.

 The Revd Dr Ian Paul (Southwell & Nottingham): Point of order.
-After those three very helpful speeches, I propose a motion for closure on this item.

-The Chair: Well, I was about to say, and it is true, honest, that I thought, actually, that what (a) said on page 1 of Order Paper V was pretty straightforward and I thought it had been explained to us, so I would have thought we could proceed to the vote.
+After those three very what (a) said on page 1 of Order Paper V was pretty straightforward, and I thought it had been explained to us, so I would have thought we could proceed to the vote.